spiral/docs/components/views.md

 }
 ```

-If we wish to add custom processor into our compiler we can simply modify compiler section in our view configuration:
+If we wanted to add a custom processor into our compiler, all we need to do is modify the compiler section in our view configuration:

 ```php
 'processors' => [